pterylae/svg-arc-to-cubic-bezier/README.md

  **vector<tuple<point, point, point>> triplets;<br>
  triplets = arcToBezier(15, 55, 28, 34, 72, 0, 0, 75, 76);**

-See the associated source files for a more complete solution
+See the source files for a more complete solution.